Flex Some Candour To Boost Your Personal Brand

-The most important piece of using candor effectively is to not be emotionally charged when delivering what you need to say, be it to one or many.
+The most important piece of using candour effectively is to not be emotionally charged when delivering what you need to say, be it to one or to many.
 It lands better when there is an added element of caring.

-Here’s what you can do to avoid a disconnect with the power of candor:
+Here’s what you can do to avoid a disconnect with the power of candour:

 - Do an emotional check-in with yourself.
 Be thoughtful and honest with yourself about where you are emotionally.
 Now let go of what doesn’t support you and shift it to where you want to be.
 Yes, it is that easy!

 - Be intentional about the outcome you want from the exchange.
 Know what you want to achieve, how you want to show up and maintain that focus.

 - Be mindful of what is most important; the person versus the issue.

 - Treat others with respect.
 Ditch the golden rule of treating others the way you want to be treated and use the platinum rule of treating others the way they want to be treated.